wp-plugins/cfs-custom-category-fields/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixes bug with calling get_category_meta() in a loop, ie more than once.
 = 1.2 =
-* Fixes incompatiblity with relationship fields and the issue with making further cfs calls after calling category_get_meta.
+* Fixes incompatiblity with relationship fields and the issue with making further cfs calls after calling get_category_meta().
 = 1.1 =
 * Introduces the function get_category_form() which retrieves the cfs front-end form for your field group.
 = 1.0.1 =